-The Myrtle Creek-Glendale area, Douglas County, Oreg.
-The area covers about 400 square miles in southwestern Oregon.
+The Myrtle Creek-Glendale area covers about 400 mi2 (1,000 km2 in Douglas County in southwestern Oregon.
 Although the geologic formations of the area have low permeabilities and generally yield small amounts of water to wells, ground water is the chief source of water for domestic usse in rural parts of the area not served by public supplies.
-A well capable of yielding 5 to 10 gal/min is generally adequate for a household.
-Where a suitable storage facility can be provided, yields of less than 5 gal/min can supply household needs.
-In most places in the area, the quantities of water obtainable from wells are inadequate or would be only marginally adequate for irrigation, municipal, or large industrial use.
+A well capable of yielding 5 to 10 gal/min (0.3 to 0.6 L/s) can supply household needs.
+In most places in the area, the quantities of water obtainable from wells are inadequate or would be only marginally adequate for irrigation, municipal, of large industrial use.

 |Title||Ground water in Myrtle Creek - Glendale area, Douglas County, Oregon|

 |Description||Report: ii, 7 p.; 2 Plates: 41.72 x 29.50 inches and 41.35 x 29.15 inches|

 |Additional Online Files (Y/N)||N|